 Comenius spent time in England advising on education reform in 1641 at the request of Parliament.
 He departed in 1642 when the programme was cancelled due to the outbreak of civil war.
 He declined an offer to be President of the fledgling Harvard University.
 Instead, he went to work for the Queen of Sweden.

 I hope you found these historical notes on the battle of Edgehill 1642 useful.
 You can read more to accompany God’s Vindictive Wrath within the Notes and Maps pages of this website.
-These include notes on the battles of Aylesbury and Brentford.
+These include notes on the battles of Aylesbury and Brentford, and the Storming of Winchester in 1642.

-You may also wish to read the article about 17th Century Military Theory.
+You may also wish to read the article about Pike and Shot Warfare.
 This explains the clash between Dutch and Swedish military doctrines at Edgehill in 1642.
-This website also includes articles about the General Crisis and the backdrop of The Thirty Years War.
-Finally, you can also read about the English Revolution and the Great Rebellion of 1642.
+This website also includes articles on the General Crisis of the 17th Century and the backdrop of The Thirty Years War.
+You can also read about the English Revolution and the Great Rebellion of 1642.

 If you would like more, you might enjoy the Divided Kingdom Readers’ Club.
 You will receive a monthly email direct from me in which I share more notes from my research.
 If you think this is for you, please do join the Clubmen.